Kratosgado/nasm-compiler-linux/README.md

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+- NASM (Netwide Assembler) must be installed on your system.
+You can download and install NASM from the official website: [NASM Downloads](https://www.nasm.us/)

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
+* `nasm-compiler-linux.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `extension.runAssembly`: f5 - run assembly

 ## Known Issues
 * `Windows support not available` : working on it